ryanmjacobs/tl/README.md

 * Maybe add a GUI?
 * Somehow support Mac OS X *and* Windows...
 * Support drawing a capture box (or even just defining a capture box.)
+* Fix the `Using 'XXX' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking` warning.

 ## Notes
 * After recording, running `ffmpeg -i timelapse.mp4 -c:v libx264 out.mp4` will